-Katherine Mooney Carroll’s practice focuses on advising U.S. and international financial institutions on U.S. regulatory matters, including recent reforms pursuant to requirements under the Dodd-Frank Act; regulatory aspects of bank mergers and acquisitions and investments in banking organizations; M&A, cybersecurity and privacy matters; and compliance with U.S. sanctions and anti-money laundering laws.
+Katherine Carroll’s practice focuses on advising financial institutions and financial technology companies on U.S. regulatory matters, including regulatory aspects of bank mergers and acquisitions, investments by and in financial institutions, cybersecurity and privacy matters, and compliance with anti-money laundering laws.

 Katherine served as Counselor to Secretary of Defense Ash Carter from April 2016 to January 2017.
 At the U.S. Department of Defense, she advised Secretary Carter on a broad range of issues, including cybersecurity and related intelligence matters, the transfer of detainees from Guantanamo Bay and lifting restrictions on service by women and transgender service members.
 She was awarded the Secretary of Defense Medal for Outstanding Public Service.